FFiuca/docker-django/README.md

  - `  docker compose start`
  - jump into container shell and run `python3 manage.py test`

+ or you can visit my image in https://hub.docker.com/r/ffiuca/django-ecommerce.

 ## Django Features Implementation

 Many features that Django already provide.
 Due I have experience in laravel, so its just little bit different but just difference in some technical.